 1. Select a subject to benchmark

+What to benchmark is just as important as how to benchmark it.
 Executives and other senior management should be involved in deciding which processes are critical to the company’s success.
-The processes should then be prioritized based on which metrics are most important to all stakeholders.
+Prioritize the processes based on which metrics are most important to all stakeholders, with an emphasis on processes or functions that are easily quantifiable.
 After prioritizing, select and define the measures you want to collect.

 2. Decide which organizations or companies you want to benchmark